bwakedavis/bwakedavis.github.io/content/blog/ethereum/index.markdown

 ## Features of Ethereum

 + Supports smart contracts
-+ Has a Crptocurrency called *ether*
++ Has a cryptocurrency called *ether*
 + Has Smart Property
 + Supports  DEcentralized Autonomous Organizations (DAO)

 ## Pillars of Ethereum

-+ **Ethereum Virtual Machine** - serves as the heart of ethereu, architecture and provides computer power.
++ **Ethereum Virtual Machine** - serves as the heart of ethereum, architecture and provides computer power.

 + **Inter-Planetary-File-System** - *IPFS* serves as a distributed storage unit  for large files being stored on the ethereum network.